QuentinRivest/Window-Swapping-Chrome-Extension/README.md

 # Window-Swapper Chrome Extension

-### A Chrome Extension that can swap your current window with other windows you have saved.

-Making this because my laptop is kind of old and likes to crash if I have too many windows with too many tabs open, haha.

-So basically, if you have one or more window(s) (i.e., a collection of tabs) saved to this chrome extension, then you can decide to swap the current window with one of those saved windows.
-Swapping with the current window makes that current window a saved window automatically (no need to manually save it -- that'd be annoying, lol).
+This is a Chrome Extension that allows you to save browser windows, open your saved windows when you choose, and swap your current window with a window from your saved windows (this last feature being the namesake of the extension).
+It should be noted that swapping a window will automatically save the state of the current window.

+"Saving a window" refers to the extension saving the ordered list of tabs open in the window at the moment it's being saved.

+Saved windows are identified by names that the user gives to them the first time they're saved.
+Window renaming and removal is supported in the list of saved windows displayed through use of the 'Open...' button.